Part I applications for 2019 now being accepted.

 The Historic Preservation Office is now accepting Part I applications for the Historic Homeowner Grant Program.
 The submission deadline is February 11, 2019.

 The grants are available to low- and moderate-income households living in specific historic districts.
 Grants may be up to a maximum of $25,000, except in the Anacostia Historic District where the maximum is $35,000.

-Part I applications received by July 1, 2017 will be reviewed for eligibility and receive a Part II application to complete.
-Completed Part II applications will be reviewed by the grant committee in early fall.
-Grants awarded in early fall will be on track for restoration projects the next spring.
+Part I applications will be reviewed for eligibility and receive a Part II application to complete.
+Completed Part II applications will be reviewed by the grant committee in early spring.
+Grants awarded will be on track for restoration projects to begin construction in June 2019.

 The grants were created by the Targeted Historic Preservation Assistance Amendment Act of 2006.

 Questions regarding the program should be directed to Brendan Meyer at (202) 741-5248 or [email protected].